gonzalofranetovic/theme-academic-cv/content/project/prin_healing/index.md

 ---
-title: "From classrooms to society: Network segregation in school friendships and attitudes towards inequality"
+title: "Smoke in the Network: Stratification, Social Exposure, and Smoking Behaviour in a Local Community"

 authors:
 - admin
+- David Consolazio
-- Simona Guglielmi
+- Marco Terraneo
-- Renzo Carriero
+- Simone Sarti

 date: "2026-06-24"